arnaudporet/kgml2sif/readme.md

 KGML stands for KEGG Markup Language.
 It is an [XML](https://www.w3.org/XML/) representation of [KEGG pathways](https://www.genome.jp/kegg/pathway.html) and is a file format in which KEGG pathways can be downloaded, either from KEGG Pathway itself or using the [KEGG API](https://www.kegg.jp/kegg/rest/keggapi.html).

-For full explanations about the the KGML file format, please see https://www.kegg.jp/kegg/xml/docs/.
+For full explanations about the KGML file format see https://www.kegg.jp/kegg/xml/docs/.

 ## The SIF file format